 The Office of Student Returns will only forward your return materials to the Office of Student Conduct when there is a concern that you have violated the Duke Code of Student Conduct (e.g., falsification of documents).
 You will be notified of this concern prior to your materials being sent to the Office of Student Conduct.
 Once the Office of Student Returns submits your material(s) to the Office of Student Conduct you will have a pending disciplinary matter to address.
 Accordingly, you are no longer eligible to apply to return to Duke until the matter has been resolved.
 The Office of Student Conduct will contact you regarding the specific disciplinary matter of concern and outline the disciplinary process.
 Once the case has been resolved, the Office of Student Conduct will notify the Office of Student Returns regarding the status of your eligibility to apply to return.
 Please contact email@example.com with questions regarding your unresolved disciplinary case.

 Yes, you will remain on probation.
 If you are on academic probation you can clear probation within one semester of returning, per university policy.
 If you are on disciplinary probation, you will remain on disciplinary probation for the reminder of your undergraduate career at Duke.
+Disciplinary probation may restrict a student’s ability to study away from Duke through the Global Education Office for Undergraduates, participate in DukeEngage, and be released early from the three-year residency requirement.
+It also may impact other opportunities in which a student’s disciplinary record is considered as a criterion for participation.
+If you have questions about your disciplinary status and eligibility for opportunities, please conduct the Office of Student Conduct.

 Return conditions function to enhance your chance of a successful transition back to Duke.
 They are grounded in your review committee’s awareness of the Duke culture and their years of experience supporting and advocating for the success of students who have had experiences and or challenges similar to yours.
 Your individual return conditions are based on your review committee’s evaluation of your complete return application, current health condition as determined by experts, prior health and academic experiences, and overall citizenship record at Duke.